Change

 100% Ammonia Gas Turbine Combustion System

-In 2022, IHI successfully demonstrated the world’s first CO2-free power generation using a 2 MW-class gas turbine fueled only by liquid ammonia*.
-In 2023 the Company signed a joint development agreement (JDA) with GE Vernova for a new combustor that uses fuel ammonia for GE Vernova’s gas turbines.
-Combustion testing is being conducted at IHI’s facilities in Japan with the aim of practical application by 2030.
+In 2022, IHI successfully demonstrated the world’s first CO2-free power generation using a 2 MW-class gas turbine fueled only by liquid ammonia* and currently aims at putting this technology into practical use in 2026.
+In 2023, the Company signed a joint development agreement (JDA) with GE Vernova to develop a new gas turbine combustor that is capable to use ammonia for power generation and compatible with GE Vernova’s large-scale gas turbines.
+Combustion testing is being conducted at IHI’s facilities in Japan, and aiming to a potential commercially available product by 2030.

 The New Energy and Industrial Technology Development Organization (NEDO)’s commissioned research and development project JPNP21020